 What are the goals of S.A.I.L?

-1. To build a foundation for leadership on the West Chester University campus.
+To build a foundation for leadership on the West Chester University campus.

-2. To promote interaction, idea-sharing, and communication among student leaders.
+To promote interaction, idea-sharing, and communication among student leaders.

-3. To encourage involvement in co-curricular activities that enhances leadership development and the academic experience at West Chester.
+To encourage involvement in co-curricular activities that enhances leadership development and the academic experience at West Chester.

-4. To create opportunities for individuals to gain confidence in their own abilities and develop the skills, ethics, and vision necessary to help organizations and the community to grow and achieve their respective goals.
+To create opportunities for individuals to gain confidence in their own abilities and develop the skills, ethics, and vision necessary to help organizations and the community to grow and achieve their respective goals.

 Students who complete SAIL are recognized as a Certified Student Leader, but the program does not end there.
 CSLs may undergo continual training to present programs on leadership topics to other groups on campus.

 The Annual Spring Leadership Experience is sponsored by State Farm.
-This leadership experience is a fun, jam-packed day of breakout sessions and inspiring keynote speakers to provide students with exciting leadership development information.
+This leadership experience is a fun, jam-packed evening of breakout sessions and inspiring keynote speakers to provide students with exciting leadership development information.
 This experience is geared towards new and seasoned leaders.
 Do not miss this incredible opportunity to further yourself as a leader both on and off campus.

 is a amazing opportunity to connect with fellow women leaders and be exposed to some of the finest women leaders within the Philadelphia metro area.
 This program is designed to aid in the growth of women leaders.
 Three programs are held each semester to discuss problems and issues that women leaders have to deal with everyday.
 Most events have one to three incredible speakers.
 The speakers share their personal experiences with the group followed by a small group discussion.
 This program helps to shape attitudes and ideas about women leaders!
 Download Women Leading Up documents: Resources

 Held at the same time as the New Student Retreat, the Executive Leaders Retreat allows current executive board members of various clubs and organizations to participate in a leadership experience in a retreat-like setting focusing on leadership, involvement and self-development.
-Heading into its fourth year, this event continues to attract some of the most powerful student leaders on campus looking for opportunities for personal growth and networking.
+Heading into its sixth year, this event continues to attract some of the most powerful student leaders on campus looking for opportunities for personal growth and networking.